Npower confirms North East job losses in 'restructure'

 "A lot of the staff come every day," he said.
 "A lot of people who work there don't actually live in Thornaby so it's convenient for them to come into the shopping centre.

-"It will affect the town centre, without a shadow of a doubt."'A big ask'
+"It will affect the town centre, without a shadow of a doubt."

 James Ramsbotham, chair of the North East Chamber of Commerce, said the decision to close sites and outsource work was evidence of a "cost of doing business crisis" and warned Npower would suffer "reputational damage" in the region.